Recursive Loop End

 The tables received by the corresponding Recursive Loop End are passed back to the Recursive Loop Start node.
 Starting with the second iteration, the Recursive Loop Start node outputs the data as received by the Recursive Loop End.

-You can add more recursion input tables and collector input and output tables using the “…” menu.
+You can add more recursion input tables and collector input and output tables using the “+” button on the node.
 The number of recursion ports must be the same as the number of recursion ports of the corresponding Recursive Loop Start node.
 Recursion and collector ports are independent of each other.
 The collection ports are always listed first.

 The loop runs until one of the three stopping criteria is met: